CasualYT31/ComputerWars/README.md

 ### June 5th 2021 ~ Version 0.0.1
 The project has now entered the alpha stage :smile:!
 [Here's a small demo](https://youtu.be/p96ly3l8YBo) of the project so far.
 Not much, true, but development should be fairly rapid once I find more time to dedicate to the project in the near future.
 The engine can load basic maps and display/animate them, but not much else yet.
 It's far from a complete product, so if you really want an Advance Wars engine **now**, then you can check out [Robosturm's project](https://github.com/Robosturm/Commander_Wars): it might be one of the only AW engine out there of this flavour that's still being actively developed, so go check it out.
 [This project by ThislsAUsername](https://github.com/ThislsAUsername/DefendPeace) is also worth mentioning.
 [Custom Wars Tactics](https://github.com/ctomni231/cwtactics) is a web-based Advance Wars engine that you should check out, too :smile:!

+### Build Issue With My Fork of TGUI At Version 0.9
+When I upgraded my fork to the latest 1.x version, I also accidentally synchronised my 0.9 branch, which introduced a CMake configuration error to versions of this codebase that relied on 0.9 of my fork.
+I cba to fix it properly, so if you want to build old versions of this codebase that use that branch of my fork, you will have to apply the `fix-0.9.patch` to the root of the repository.

 ### Dependencies
 For information on the versions of libraries I have used for this project, please check the `FetchContent_Declare` statements in the referenced `CMakeLists.txt` files.
 - [SFML](https://github.com/SFML/SFML) (check `engine/CMakeLists.txt`)